pvh/automerge-paper-sync-demo/paper.md

-# An example paper
+# An example paper!
-## Tracked by Automerge
+## Trackeasdfasdfd by Automerge

 Alrighty then, here we go.

-We can handle conflicts, yea?
+We can handle concurrent edits, I think?